 Oregon Tech's Student Success Plan includes special learning communities and seminars to help smooth your student’s transition to university life and to ensure his or her academic and personal success; tutoring, mentoring, networking and other forms of assistance are available to students through the following services:

-The Student Success Center (SSC) is a multipurpose department designed to enrich learning, teaching, and student success at Oregon Tech.
-The SSC consists of Testing, Peer Consulting, TOP, Disability, and Career Services.
+The Center for Academic Resources and Engagement Services (CARES) is a multipurpose department designed to enrich learning, teaching, and student success at Oregon Tech.
+The CARES consists of Testing Services, Peer Consulting, TOP, and Access & Campus Equity Services.

 - Counseling Services

 Counselors are available to discuss personal and academic concerns, to help students through difficulties or to make referrals, when necessary, to community resources.
 All sessions are confidential and free of charge as part of the Student Health Fee.

 - Career Services